 Landing pike through the ice is not the easiest of tasks, which is why it is important to use a strong and reliable fishing line.
-In order to help you choose the right type of line, I wrote this helpful guide on the best ice fishing line for northern pike.
+In order to help you choose the right tackle, I wrote this helpful guide on the best ice fishing line for northern pike.

-When ice fishing for northern pike, braided line is your absolute best choice.
-Braid has virtually no stretch to it, it lets you feel every little movement the fish makes, and it has a high abrasion resistance, which is crucial when fishing through ice holes.
-For tip-ups, a 30lb braid is optimal, while a 15-20lb test is the perfect fit for your jigging rod.
+When ice fishing for northern pike, braid is your best choice.
+Braid has low memory, lets you feel every little movement the fish makes, and has high abrasion resistance.
+For tip-ups, a 30lb coated ice braid is optimal, while a conventional 20lb test ice braid is the perfect fit for your jigging rod.